Jackyjjc/p2p-monopoly-money/INTERFACES_AND_EVENTS.md

    - Payload contains `endedAt`.

 4. **`SYNC_STATE`**
-   - Replaces the current state with the payload `GameState` if the payload’s `version` is newer.
+   - Replaces the current state with the payload `GameState` if the payload's `version` is newer.

 ---